-Is the yarn looped around the hook or loop?
-This happens often to me — the twist in the yarn makes it liable to loop back on itself and get caught.
+Or is the yarn looped around the hook or loop?
+That happens all the time — the twist in the yarn makes it loop back on itself and get caught.

-The yarn not winding onto the bobbin can be an indication that the brake tension is too low.
+The problem might be that the brake tension is too low.
 Try taking the brake band off, then putting it back on with the tension very loose.
-Then slowly increase the tension until you can feel the wheel pulling the yarn into the orifice.
-You want just enough tension to pull the yarn in, but not so much that it yanks out of your hands (see the next question).
+Slowly increase the tension until you can feel the wheel pulling the yarn into the orifice.
+You want just enough tension to pull the yarn in, but not so much that it yanks out of your hands.

-Lastly, make sure you’re not holding the yarn too tightly.
+It’s possible the yarn isn’t winding on because you’re holding it too tightly.
 Beginners often hold onto the fiber supply for dear life, but you need to let go a little in order for the spun yarn to wind on.

-If it feels like you’re fighting with the wheel, that it wants to yank the spun and not-yet-spun fiber out of your hands, the brake tension is too tight.
+If it feels like you’re fighting with the wheel — that it wants to yank the spun and not-yet-spun fiber out of your hands — then the brake tension is too tight.

 Take the brake band off, then put it back on with the tension very loose.
 Slowly increase the tension until you can feel the wheel pulling the yarn into the orifice.
 You might also want to try putting your drive band onto a larger whorl, which causes twist to enter the fiber more slowly.

 You need more practice.
 Try treadling without any fiber on the wheel to get it going consistently in one direction, then the other.
 Take note of where the drive wheel needs to be in relation to the treadles in order to make it rotate the direction you want.
 It’s also totally okay to use your hand to push the wheel in the correct direction.

 Check over your wheel to make sure all the bands and hooks are moving smoothly.